-If the max. permissible oil temperature is exceeded, other limits are often exceeded, too, e.g. the cylinder head temperature.
+If the max. permissible oil temperature is exceeded, other limits are often exceeded, too, e.g. the cylinder head temperature and coolant temperature.
 Please observe the relevant instructions.

-Any exceeding of the max. admissible oil temperature must be entered by the pilot into the engine log book, stating duration extant of excessive temperature and pertinent detail.
+Any exceeding of the max. admissible oil temperature must be entered by the pilot into the engine log book, stating duration and extent of excessive temperature and pertinent detail.